xsy1999/PyArc/README.md

     ```
     users can obtain final results files under the work path they defined

-4. Users can find GaAs data as an example in test_files.
-And all parameter input files like KPOINTS file can be found in  The Transmatrix file and wannier interpolated data file are zipped.
+4. Users can find GaAs data as an example in 'test_files'.
+And all parameter input files like KPOINTS file can be found in 'input_files' under test_files menu.
+The Transmatrix file and wannier interpolated data file are zipped.
 The size of wannier zip file is large and please download it seperately.

 ## Contributing
 To contribute, see the above section on installing [for development](#for-development).